viperleed/viperleed/doc/content/measurement/best_practice.rst

 preferable to allow a brief downtime between measurements.

-Make sure that you have recently (within the last few months) performed a bad pixel calibration, and ensure that this file is applied to your images.
+Make sure that you have recently (within the last few months) performed a bad pixel calibration and ensure that this file is applied to your images.

 Before acquiring data with a camera, activate a camera live view and manually go through the entire energy range you plan to measure at the desired gain.